valentijnvenus/localAIonStrixHalo/localAIonStrixHalo-summary.md

 3. include NVIDIA DGX Spark with GB10
 4. and use the V100 32Gb Tesla SMX accelerator as the reference for comparisons, e.g. V100 32Gb Tesla SMX offers extra VRAM which results in the following benchmarking results for different LLM models:

-ollama run https://huggingface.co/bartowski/{MODEL} --verbose "what is gpu"
+ollama run https://huggingface.co/bartowski/{MODEL} --verbose "what is a gpu?"

 gemma2:27B
 total duration:       16.071996947s